ricardoserranost/Data_Transmission_Technologies/outputs/README.md

 # Obtain metrics
 The script takes the data obtained during the experiment and computes an estimate overhead, considering the total bytes sent and the byte size of the files sent.
+(Not used for the report finally)

 ## Example of use:
 python post_measurement_analysis.py --folder "test_wifi" --outdir "test_wifi"